 Price And Guarantee

-As on now, the Bowflex HVT is prices at $1799, shipping included, while the company offers a 2-year guarantee on frame, parts and electronic with a 90-day guarantee on labor.
+As of now, the Bowflex HVT is priced at $1799, shipping included, while the company offers a 2-year guarantee on the frame, parts, and electronics with a 90-day guarantee on labor.

 The Bowflex HVT workouts offer maximum workload capacity in the shortest possible time with minimal joint impact, making this machine ideal for those with limited time available or those who do not want to train in a commercial gym but still want a solid workout that helps them burn fat, increase their strength and improve their cardio.